ghuntley/workshops/nixos-workshop/modules/03-change-nixos-configuration/README.md

 ]);
 ```

-Finally, it’s not a good idea to use root all the time, so let's create a `workshop` user with a home directory and add the user to a few groups.
-Most importantly, let's add the user to be a member of `wheel` so that the account can run privileged commands (`nixos-rebuild` and `reboot`) with sudo.
+Finally, it’s not a good idea to use root all the time, so let's create a
+`workshop` (or whatever other name you want) user with a home directory and add
+the user to a few groups.
+Most importantly, let's add the user to be a member of
+`wheel` so that the account can run privileged commands (`nixos-rebuild` and
+`reboot`) with sudo.

 ```nix
 users.extraUsers.workshop = {